OctoPrint/OctoPrint-FirmwareUpdater/doc/avrdude.md

 The Firmware Updater plugin will automatically detect these headers and handle the files accordingly.

 #### Plugin Settings for Prusa MMU

+To flash the MMU you need to create an additional profile with different settings:

 | Setting | Selection |
 | --- | --- |
 | Flash Method | avrdude |